quozd/awesome-dotnet/README.md

 * [ELMAH](https://code.google.com/p/elmah/) - Official ELMAH site
 * [Elmah MVC](https://github.com/alexanderbeletsky/elmah-mvc) - Elmah for MVC
 * [Log4Net](https://logging.apache.org/log4net/) - The Apache log4net library is a tool to help the programmer output log statements to a variety of output targets
+* [Serilog](https://github.com/serilog/serilog) - A no-nonsense logging library for the NoSQL era.
+Combines the best of traditional and structured diagnostic logging in an easy-to-use package.

 ## Misc